VitorTavaresO/motor-control/README.md

 - Motor RPM
 - ...

-All interactions with this system will be inside on a Raspberry Pi using the Yocto Project to create a OS that allows touch screen control.
+All interactions with this system will be linked to a Raspberry Pi that will have a display created using the framework for Python Kivy and KivyMD.